keithalewis/math/ycm.md

 The _continuously compounded stochastic short rate_ $f_t$ corresponds quite closely to the new sheriff in town, the SOFR rate.
 The Secured Overnight Funding Rate is based on overnight repurchase agreements that have actually traded in the market.
-LIBOR was based on calling up traders and asking for their opinions.
+LIBOR was a term rate based on calling up traders and asking for their opinions.

-It was quite shocking in September 2019 when SOFR rates jumped from ...
+It was quite shocking in 2019 when SOFR rates jumped from 2.43% on 9/16 to 5.25% the next day.
+The intraday rate hit 10% at one point.
+One reaction to this was to move to average SOFR rates over a period of time to mitigate this.
+This is used in the Fed Funds Futures market where the settlment is based on an average of the market close of rate quotes over the previous week.

+## Models

 Every interest rate model is a special case of the LIBOR market model.
 I learned about it when I started